My Thoughts on “The Guru Gap”

 A sustainable withdrawal rate is integral to a wise retiree’s financial stewardship plan.
 Your withdrawal rate determines how much money you’ll take from your retirement savings to add to other sources of income to meet your spending needs.
 I became aware of a video of one of Dave’s recent shows in which he discussed retiree … Read more

-How Higher Interest Rates Are Impacting Retirees
+How Interest Rates Are Impacting Retirees

 Sustainable Retirement Income—Part Two: Variable Withdrawals